My Favourite London Cafes

 If you've decided to stick around to see the best that Hammersmith has to offer, you are in luck.
 For it has a whole HEAP of cafés, restaurants, eateries to satiate every palate.
 There's a heavy French influence (the Embassy is nearby so we are blessed with baguette eating residents) as well as a whole heap of cute little independent spots.

-If you are veggie, you're sorted because we have some of the best restaurants in London (as rated by Trip Advisor, which as we all know is legally binding.....) and if you need a hefty meat fix in the form of a Sunday roast, have no fear.
+If you are veggie or vegan (like moi), you're sorted because we have some of the best restaurants in London (as rated by Trip Advisor, which as we all know is legally binding.....) and if you need a hefty meat fix in the form of a Sunday roast, have no fear.
 Our pubs are some of the best around.

 I hope you aren't hungry by the way.....maybe grab yourself a snack to eat while you read this.
 Just in case ;)